-The process and art of combining text and graphics and communicating an effective message in the design of logos, graphics, brochures, newsletters, posters, signs, and any other type of visual communication is the formal, short definition of graphic design.
-Today's graphic designers often use desktop publishing software and techniques to achieve their goals.
+The process and art of combining text and images and communicating an effective message in the design of logos, graphics, brochures, newsletters, posters, signs, Web pages, books, ebooks, and any other type of visual communication is the formal, short definition of graphic design.
+A graphic designer may do all or almost all these things or specialize in one or more areas — such as primarily logo design or only Web design.
+Today's graphic designers typically use desktop publishing software and techniques to achieve their goals.

 Graphic Design and Desktop Publishing History